Advertisement

 Product Reviews / Main Nibbles / Condiments

-Page 4: Types Of Mustard ~ E, F & G
+Mustard Glossary Page 4: Kinds Of Mustard ~ E, F & G

-This is Page 4 of a seven-page article.
+This is Page 4 of a seven-page article on the different kinds of mustard.
 If you’d like to suggest additional words for inclusion, click here.
+Also see our many other food glossaries.

 A product made from a combination of white plus brown or black mustard seeds, flour and turmeric.
 It is usually bright yellow in color with an extremely hot spiciness.
 It is particularly enjoyed with beef and sausages.